Opal-teaching/messaging-app/README.md

 ## Getting started

 1. Clone this repository.
-2. Create a branch with your name and checkout a branch with your name, I will check over this and make sure that its fine.
+2. Create a branch with your name and checkout the branch out, I will be looking at this to review your code.
 4. Install dependencies
-5. Open app in browser.
+5. Open the app in browser with our dear `http-server`
 6. Go to the app.js file and instantiate the Angular module, do not forget to add 'onsen' as a dependency!
 This is important otherwise you will get an error when running the repository.
-7. Read the whole spec below.
-The instructions will be given after.
+7. Please Read the whole spec below before.
+The instructions will be given after either way.

+I have left my files there with deleted information and a bunch of TODOs, you may choose to delete the and try to implement it yourself if you are comfortable enough.
+If not, follow along :)

 Have Fun!
 ## MVC
-As a reminder, we talked about the [Model-View-Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern before, in this case, for our very simplified app.
+As a reminder, we talked about the [Model-View-Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)
  In this app, we will use one model, which will be our MessengerService, here we will mock-up data which will simulate a server call.
 This model will serve three controllers, the ConversationsController, the IndividualConversationController, and lastly, the NewConversationController.
 This controllers will be coupled with their